 Many beginner DJs tend to start the hunt for speakers by looking at DJ speakers.
 These big loudspeakers are the first type of speaker you may consider.

-Don’t get me wrong having a good pair of DJ speakers will deliver you epic amounts of sound and thump.
-But, they aren’t designed for the home studio.
+Don’t get me wrong, having a good pair of DJ speakers will deliver you epic amounts of sound and thump.
+But they aren’t designed for a home studio setup.

 Your studio isn’t a nightclub!
 You don’t need a large and expensive sound system.